dalismo/Finance_News_Sentiment/README.md

 ## Project Proposal
 # A brief description of your final database
 Using machine learning, create an algorithm that would take financial headlines as an input and analyze current sentiment in the financial industry.
+The analysis would be particularly interesting in the context of Covid pandemic.

 # Why our final sentiment analysis will be useful to users?
 1) Using financial headline inputs in csv format, users can get an analysis with classification of each inputted financial headline.